 Shortly after the September 11, 2001 terrorist attacks, Justice Nahmias returned to Washington and became one of the Justice Department’s leading terrorism prosecutors, coordinating the investigation and prosecution of terrorist activity across the country and internationally and assisting in counter-terrorism policymaking.
 After being promoted to Deputy Assistant Attorney General for the Criminal Division, Justice Nahmias supervised the Fraud Section, the Appellate Section, and the Capital Case Unit, in addition to the Counterterrorism Section.

 On December 1, 2004, after being nominated by President George W. Bush and unanimously confirmed by the U.S. Senate, Justice Nahmias returned home as the United States Attorney for the Northern District of Georgia – the chief federal law enforcement officer for the judicial district encompassing 46 counties in Northwest Georgia, including metro Atlanta.
 He served as U.S. Attorney for almost five years before his appointment to the bench, overseeing many major cases including the successful prosecutions of former Atlanta Mayor Bill Campbell, the three Atlanta Police narcotics officers who conspired to violate civil rights by falsifying search warrants, resulting in the police shooting death of 92-year old Kathryn Johnston, and the first Georgians convicted of providing material support to international terrorism.

 Justice Nahmias has received numerous local, state, and national awards and honors for his public service.
 He has served on several committees and boards related to improving the legal system and the community.
-He is married to Catherine M. O’Neil, a former federal prosecutor and senior Justice Department official who is now a partner at King & Spalding in Atlanta.
-They have two young sons.
+His wife, Catherine O’Neil, was a partner at King & Spalding and also a former federal prosecutor and senior Justice Department official.
+She passed away in 2017.
+Justice Nahmias has two teenage sons.